mr-stringer/gs2/readme.md

 gs2 (guitar shop 2) is tool that creates a testing workload for the SAP HANA database.  gs2 simulates intensive writes to a very simple normalised OLTP schema for a fictional guitar shop.

+gs2 can be used to help with:

+* Benchmarking performance
+* Stress testing
+* Understanding and validating HANA configuration changes and tuning

-gs2 is written in go and therefore is statically compiled and requires virtually no dependacies, making it perfect for quick testing.
+gs2 is written in go and therefore is statically compiled and requires virtually no dependacies, making it highly portable and  perfect for quick testing.

 **Warning - gs2 can delete data inside your HANA database!**